Social media and chronic Illness: the dangers of happiness online

 Because happiness is not fraudulent.

-Sabine Birdsong, originally from Denver, Colorado, resides in Atlanta, Georgia.
+Sabine Birdsong, the author of "Dangers of Happiness Online: Social Media and Chronic Illness," was originally from Denver, Colorado, and now resides in Atlanta, Georgia.
 She graduated from the University of North Carolina at Charlotte with a degree in Social Anthropology and Technical Writing and works in Public Health as a Communications Specialist.